Harness the Power of Excel: The Essential Guide to Control Chart Templates

-This template contains a pre-made control chart for sample Mean and Range, or sample Mean and Standard Deviation (2 worksheets in one).
-Just add your own data.
-However, Control limits are on the data you input.
+Our Control Chart Template houses a ready-made control chart for sample Mean and Range, or sample Mean and Standard Deviation (2 worksheets in one).
+You simply add your data and the control limits adjust based on the data you input.
 It’s a breeze to use!

 Benefits of Process Control Charts

-- Facilitating Clear Communication: Control charts provide a simple, common language for talking about process performance and behavior
+- Facilitating Clear Communication: Control charts provide a simple, common language for discussing process performance and behavior.

-- Make informed decisions about which processes to leave alone and which to subject to an improvement cycle.
+- Guiding Decision Making: They inform decisions about which processes to leave alone and which to subject to an improvement cycle.

-- Determining Process Capability: Control charts help understand process capability based on past performance and trends
+- Determining Process Capability: Control charts help understand process capability based on past performance and trends.

-- Predict future performance if the system is stable and in control, control charts can help predict future performance.
+- Predicting Future Performance: If the system is stable and in control, control charts can help predict future performance.

 Types of Control Charts